 How did I get into ‘focusing on breathing’?

-What is special about ‘focusing on breathing’?
+What is special about ‘meditation on breathing’?

-Stress management practices like Meditation and Yoga demand time, intense effort and belief.
-They need us to keep our bodies still or move in ways we never did before.
+Stress management practices like Meditation and Yoga demand time, intense effort, and belief.
+They require us to keep our bodies still or move in ways we never did before.
 A few people eager to reduce stress learn them and begin to practice.
-But majority of even those eager people stop practicing on some pretext.
-I met about 12 people who survived the rigorous 10 day Vipassana program.
-At the end of the program the teachers advised them to practice the meditation at home.
-They had to practice for an hour in the morning and an hour at night.
+But most of the eager people stop practicing on some pretext.
+I met about 12 people in India and USA, who survived the rigorous 10-day Vipassana program.
+At the end of the program, the teacher advised them to practice the meditation at home for an hour in the morning and an hour at night.
 But none of them practiced after coming home.
 Shocking!.
+There are powerful reasons why they didn't practice after the program.

-'Focusing on breathing' presented here is easy to begin practicing and continue lifelong.
+'Meditation on breathing' as presented here, is easy to begin practicing and continue lifelong.
 It is a backdoor entry into the daunting house of meditation.
-It works around the common roadblocks to daily practice.
+It works around the common roadblocks to making meditation a daily practice.
+One major roadblock is resistance to changing established routines.

 It makes sense to introduce it to children